-The World Shakespeare Festival should be an unabashed celebration of Shakespeare’s continued relevance to our world.
-However, it has been sullied by the fact that the festival – and the RSC’s What country friends is this? trilogy of plays – is prominently sponsored by BP.
+The World Shakespeare Festival should have been an unabashed celebration of Shakespeare’s continued relevance to our world.
+However, it was sullied by the fact that the festival – and the RSC’s What country friends is this? trilogy of plays – were prominently sponsored by BP.
 Meanwhile, the Tate, British Museum, Royal Opera House and National Portrait Gallery are in the midst of five-year sponsorship deals with BP.

 Masking the business from the common eye

 In the aftermath of the Deepwater Horizon spill and given BP’s decision to go into the highly-polluting tar sands business, we and many others feel that BP has no place in arts sponsorship.
-We are deeply concerned that the World Shakespeare Festival and the RSC are allowing themselves to be used by BP to obscure the destructive reality of its activities with a veneer of respectability.
-The company is also sponsoring art galleries like Tate Britain and Tate Modern, as well as the London 2012 Olympics and Cultural Olympiad.
+We are deeply concerned that our cultural institutions are allowing themselves to be used by BP to obscure the destructive reality of its activities with a veneer of respectability.

 BP admitted at a recent AGM that its sponsorship decisions went through “exactly the same processes as we would for any investment”.
 A member of the BP Board said that the aim of their sporting and cultural sponsorship this Olympic year was “brand projection and connection with customers and society”, and to “enhance their relationship with strategic commercial partners”.
 BP itself admits that this isn’t about supporting the arts, it’s about rebuilding the company’s shattered public reputation whilst continuing to engage in even more destructive activities around the world.